Cloud security standards and frameworks to consider

 The US Department of Health and Human Services offers guidance documents relating to HIPAA and cloud security.
 You can also refer to NordLayer's HIPAA Checklist.
 It covers the major areas of compliance, providing a quick introduction to security requirements.

 The CIS is a major supplier of cloud security expertise via the CIS Foundations Benchmarks series.
 These benchmarks are designed for general use.
 They are vendor-agnostic and targeted at all commonly used hardware and cloud systems.

 Benchmarks are organized according to vendor groups.
 Categories include mobile devices, operating systems, network hardware, CSPs and servers.
 All-in-all, there are more than 100 to choose from.
 So most cloud configurations will be covered.

-For instance, popular cloud providers covered by CIS include Microsoft Azure, Amazon Web Services, IBM Cloud, Google Cloud, and the Alibaba Cloud.
+For instance, popular cloud providers covered by CIS include Microsoft Entra ID, Amazon Web Services, IBM Cloud, Google Cloud, and the Alibaba Cloud.

 While CIS benchmarks are general, they are also informed by expertise.
 They feature information about security controls for cloud based services, with clear suggestions about how to implement controls on a practical level.

 System and Organization Controls are provided by the American Institute of Certified Public Accountants (AICPA).
 They are voluntary standards designed to form part of security audits.
 But they can also be used as frameworks to create cloud security systems.

 Meeting SOC standards shows a high degree of security commitment.
 SOC controls cover every major aspect of cloud security and reflect industry best practices.